sinclairzx81/threadbox/readme.md

 ## Spawn

-The `spawn(...)` function will spawn `Thread` class and return a handle to caller allowing it to call methods on the remote class instance.
-The `spawn(...)` function may also accept class constructor arguments as subsequent parameters.
+The `spawn(...)` function will spawn a threadable class and return a handle to caller allowing it to call methods on the remote class instance.
+The `spawn(...)` function may also accept the classes constructor arguments.

 ```typescript
 import { spawn, Main, Worker } from '@sinclair/threadbox'